Geographical Index > United States > Wisconsin > Marinette County > Report # 41062|

 I have investigated the area on three different occasions and note that the area is vastly wooded, harbors many bodies of water both in the form of lakes and rivers, and is a heavily hunted area due to the abundance of deer, wolves, bear and other animals.
 In addition, the number of reports coming from this general area make this area a viable area for considerable exploration.
 The Northern area of Wisconsin is very remote, consists of mainly state and national forests, and has limited human population.

-About BFRO Investigator Eric Roberts:
+About BFRO Investigator Eric Auel:

 Related Media Articles: